 Who else has the hammer deemed 'worthy' enough to lift it and wield its power?

-In this list, we'll take a look at 10 other characters who have lifted Mjolnir besides the original (AKA Odinson, as he was known when he gave Jane Foster the mantle of Thor) - ignoring times that the hammer was manipulated in spite of its enchantment, like when Magneto took control of its Uru metal, or when Red Hulk manipulated it in Thor's hands without actually lifting it, the list is pretty exclusive.
+Now ignoring the times that the hammer was manipulated in spite of its enchantment, like when Magneto took control of its Uru metal, or when Red Hulk manipulated it in Thor's hands without actually lifting it, the list is pretty exclusive.

 Without further ado, here are the top characters worthy of the power of Thor!